AdinoyiSadiq/back-office-tool/README.md

 ### How it works

-For the back-office-tool application, the front-end has been built using React and the back-end using python and a tornado server with SQLite providing a database for testing.
+For the back-office-tool application, the front-end has been built using React and the back-end using python and a tornado server, with SQLite providing a database for testing.

 The application uses two handlers for the get and post requests using tornado.
 These handlers are used to update the state on the client-side.